-There are no specific recommendations to deliver for the policies in this draft Neighbourhood Development Plan as they have all been assigned to Category A. There is therefore no need to amend the policy text as they are not predicted to have a Likely Significant Effect on any Habitats
+There are no specific recommendations to deliver for the policies in this draft Neighbourhood Development Plan as they have a I been assigned to Category A. There is therefore no need to amend the policy text as they are not predicted to have a Likely Significant Effect on any Habitats site.